 The always steady footballing nation ended up having a pretty impressive group stage, losing just once in Group G to Brazil, while beating Cameroon and Serbia.
 Across their three group games, they conceded just three goals.
 This was enough to secure them advancement to the knockout stage.

 Switzerland’s Odds To Win The World Cup

-In terms of odds, Switzerland is in the top half according to Sports Interaction, priced at +7900, although it can’t be considered as a realistic threat to the bigger nations such as Brazil, Germany, Spain and France.
+In terms of odds, Switzerland is in the top half according to Sports Interaction, priced at +6600, although it can’t be considered as a realistic threat to the bigger nations such as Brazil, Portugal, Spain and France.
 However, there are plenty of other viable options available for the Swiss.

 Switzerland’s Squad & Key Players